hexpm/specifications/registry.md

         - Requirement: binary Elixir [version requirement][]
         - Optional: boolean, true if it's an optional dependency
         - App: binary, OTP application name
-        - Source: binary, URL to remote repository where package is located, if `false` the package is located in the current repository 1)
+        - Source: binary, URL to remote repository where package is located.
+It has two special values `"P"` and `"S"`, which are short for primary and self respectively.
+Primary means the package is located in the client's primary repository, in most clients that would be hex.pm.
+Self means the package is located in the same repository as this registry, repositories can use this value to guard against future changes of the repository URL 1)
     - Checksum: binary hex encoded sha256 checksum of package, see [Package Tarball](https://github.com/hexpm/specifications/blob/master/package_tarball.md)
     - BuildTools: list of build tool names as binary strings

-1) The hex.pm repository will reject packages where this is not `false`
+1) The hex.pm repository will reject packages where this value is not `"P"`

 [`ets:tab2file/1`]: http://www.erlang.org/doc/man/ets.html#tab2file-2
 [semver]: http://semver.org/